 Our patrons and Advisory Panel are leaders in arts and health; our board of Trustees bring expertise in business, medicine, the law, public service, marketing, event and business management and experience as care giver participants in A4D and other arts workshops for people living with dementia.

-Nigel Franklin was a Trustee for A4D from the outset in 2011 and was responsible for the website and the charity’s marketing activities.
-In October 2015 he resigned as Trustee and was appointed Chief Executive.
+Nigel was a Trustee for A4D from the outset in 2011, creating the website and responsible for the charity’s marketing activities.
+In 2015 he resigned as Trustee and was appointed Chief Executive.
 Nigel has extensive marketing and business development experience, particularly growing young companies in technology and Internet related activities, in the UK and overseas, including early dotcom auction site QXL, an online electronics retailer and Electronic Ink, a user experience consultancy.
-His website, technology and marketing expertise continue to be valuable to A4D in his role as Chief Executive and looks forward to building partnerships with other agencies to offer challenging artistic stimulation opportunities and spread best practice for families affected by dementia.
+His website, technology and marketing expertise continue to be valuable to A4D in his role as Chief Executive and he looks forward to building partnerships with other agencies to offer challenging artistic stimulation opportunities and spread best practice for families affected by dementia.
 Nigel has a BA in Engineering Science from Oxford and an MBA from London Business School.
 He recently retired as long serving Governor of The Working Mens’ College in Camden and remains a Trustee of London Medical Orchestra in which he plays the viola.